databrickslabs/dbldatagen/docs/source/DATARANGES.md

 ### Ranges for integral column types

-The integral column types are an exception to the rescaling rule above.
+The integral column types are an exception to two of the precedence rules above: the rule that reduces the number of unique values, and the rule that rescales a range conflicting with the data type.
 The Spark SQL integral types are signed, so the values a column can hold are narrower than the number of distinct values the type provides.
-Rather than rescaling a `minValue` or `maxValue` that falls outside the limits below, `build` raises a `ValueError` naming the bound, the limit and the column type.
-Rescaling is not used here because it would silently change the range that was asked for, and the values would otherwise wrap around during generation.
+Rather than reducing or rescaling a `minValue` or `maxValue` that falls outside the limits in the table below, `build` raises a `ValueError` naming the bound, the limit and the column type.
+Neither reducing nor rescaling is used here, because both would silently change the range that was asked for, and the values would otherwise wrap around during generation.

 | Column type | Minimum value | Maximum value |
 |:------------|--------------:|--------------:|